Reflekt

-Reflekt were an English electronic music duo consisting of DJ/remixer/producers Seb Fontaine and Jay Peake (aka Jay P. - one half of Stretch & Vern).
+Reflekt were an English electronic music duo consisting of DJ/remixer/producers Seb Fontaine and Julian Peake (aka Jay P. or Jules Vern – one half of Stretch & Vern).

 Biography

 Reflekt are best known for their 2004 club hit "Need to Feel Loved", which reached number 1 on the British Dance Chart.
-The song sampled "Ghosts", part of the soundtrack to the 2002 film The Road to Perdition and was featured in the 2005 British/Canadian film It's All Gone Pete Tong.
+The song sampled "Ghosts", part of the soundtrack to the 2002 film The Road to Perdition, and it was featured in the 2005 British/Canadian film It's All Gone Pete Tong.
 "Need to Feel Loved" reached number 14 on the UK Singles Chart in March 2005.